Aircloak/aircloak/slate/source/includes/_errors.md

 404        | Not Found -- Invalid URL
 422        | Unprocessable entity - the request could not be processed.
 The response body contains a detailed error description.
 500        | Internal Server Error -- We had a problem with our server.
 Try again later.
-503        | Service Unavailable -- We're temporarially offline for maintanance.
+503        | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.

 ## Cloak API